jochster/web-hugo-academic/content/post/open-topics/index.md

 ---
 As a research staff at[ Institut für Erdmessung (IfE)](https://ife.uni-hannover.de), I am offering opportunities for **master's thesis** and **Studienarbeit**.
 Students of the master's program *Geodesy and Geoinformation*, as well as other programs at Leibniz University Hannover are welcome to reach out in case of interest.

-Currently, the following topics are open, which, nevertheless, are not necessarily predetermined and can be adapted to your own preferences and ideas. {{< hl >}} All the topics can be taken as either a master's thesis or adapted as a Studienarbeit.{{< /hl >}}
+Currently, the following topics are open, which, nevertheless, are not necessarily predetermined and can be adapted to your own preferences and ideas.
+All the topics can be taken as either a master's thesis or adapted as a Studienarbeit.

+This is a {{< hl >}}highlighted quote{{< /hl >}}.

 Please note that I will only supervise **English-written** theses.